Phala-Network/phala-docs-old/docs/life-of-a-command.md

 in the payload.
 Thus now it's the time for pRuntime to derive the secret key and decrypt the command.

-Then the transactionn dispatcher pass the command to the targeted confidential cotnract for execution.
+Then the transaction dispatcher passes the command to the targeted confidential contract for execution.
 Note that there's no response to a transaction, just like what in Ethereum.

 ## See also